 [Rule 2 amended in Gazette 3 Jan 2003 p.
 3.]

-3. Interpretation
+3. Terms used

 (1) These rules are to be read together with the Road Traffic (Vehicle Standards) Regulations 2002 as if they formed a single written law.

 (2) The Glossary at the end of the Road Traffic (Vehicle Standards) Regulations 2002 defines or affects the meaning of some words and expressions used in these rules.